 Even though not legally defined, some collective redress mechanisms exist in Spanish Law, as there are several rules that regulate typical collective actions.
 However, there is a lack of a harmonized and methodical approach since these rules are dispersed throughout the legal system and further, there is a question in the Spanish legal literature on whether it is also possible to use collective claims in other non-typical scenarios.

 From a historical perspective, until 2000 collective actions were mainly named by Art.
 7.3 of the Ley Orgánica 6/1985, de Julio 6, del Poder Judicial (Organic Law 6/1985, of July 6th, of Judicial Powers; LOPJ).
 In 2000, the Ley de Enjuiciamiento civil (Civil Procedure Act, LEC) introduced a specific litigation procedure before a Court, granting standing for the protection of rights and interests of consumers and users in Art.
 11 LEC .
 According to this provision, legally constituted consumers and users' associations shall be empowered to defend in Court the rights and interests of their members and of the association itself, as well as the general interests of consumers and users.
 This provision was amended in 2007 to introduce Art.
 11 bis, which focuses on the standing of the defence for equal treatment between men and women.
-Recently, in March 2014, Art.
+In March 2014, Art.
 11 LEC was amended, modifying paragraph 4 and adding a new paragraph 5 (Act 3/2014, 27 of March, modifying Revised Text of General Act for the Defence of Consumers) .
-According to the latter, the Public Prosecution Service (Ministerio Fiscal) now has standing to file any type of claim to defend consumers' and users' rights - prior to the amendment, the Ministerio Fiscal could only issue a petition for injunctions before a court - acción de cesación.
+According to the latter, the Public Prosecution Service (Ministerio Fiscal) now has the standing to file any type of claim to defend consumers' and users' rights - prior to the amendment, the Ministerio Fiscal could only issue a petition for injunctions before a court - acción de cesación.

 Additional consideration must also be given to other many sectoral laws, as they increasingly deal with procedural matters regarding collective interests.
 In this sense, collective interests are protected in the following fields: Anti-discrimination law (Art 19 Act on Equal opportunities 2003; Art 12 Equality Act.), Competition law (Art 32 and 33 Unfair Competition Act 1991, as amended in 2009), Consumer Law (Arts 23, 53, 54.1, 54.2, 55, 56 and 128 Codified text of the General Law for the Defence of Consumers and Users and other complementary laws, Royal Decree 1/2007) ; Environmental Law (Art 42 Environmental Liability Act 2007) and even Labour Laws (Arts 17 and 153-162 Act on Social Jurisdiction Proceedings 2011).